 Improve buildings

-To increase your monthly base value of Stellaris Influence a bit, you should turn your attention to the planetary capital.
-Here you can help increase this resource by upgrading buildings.
+To increase your monthly base value of influence, you should focus on the planetary capital.
+Here you can help grow this resource by upgrading buildings.
 However, the influence you received from building upgrades was removed with the Utopia update.
 Instead, there are now permanent factions.

-As part of researching technologies, you can provide a +1 bonus to Stellaris Influence with various research.
+As part of technology research, you can provide a +1 bonus to Stellaris influence with various research.

 Mark targets as rivals